spotandjake/D2l-Improvements/README.md

 # D2l-Improvements
-Chrome Extension That Adds Imporvements to d2l
+Chrome Extension That Adds Improvements to d2l